-Award-winning actor, host, and filmmaker Yuval David has become acclaimed for his work, including evocative and sometimes provocative performances on screen and stage.
+Emmy Award-winning actor, host, and filmmaker Yuval David has won over a hundred international film festival awards.
+Yuval has become acclaimed for his work, including evocative and sometimes provocative performances on screen and stage.
 His art of storytelling through the perspective lenses of the characters involved in the stories he shares is compelling and captivating.
 He transports himself and his audiences along on the journey.
 Each role Yuval marvelously brings to life he treats as a masterclass in using art as a fundamental agent for social change.
 He skillfully conveys other perspectives as both unique and universal.

 He is known for his creative vision, perceptive approach, transcendent performances, and his seemingly effortless ability to make people laugh and cry in the same moment.

 His profound dexterity to get to the soulfulness of each character’s humanity has landed him major series regular and guest starring roles in some of the most widely celebrated and talked about television series and films in recent years.

 Whether he’s appearing in HBO’s new series ‘The Plot Against America,’ CBS’ hit political drama ‘Madam Secretary’ or ABC’s long-running primetime hidden camera show ‘What Would You Do?’ his appearances not only entertain with heart and pathos but explore the mosaic human experience.
 No role is squandered as Yuval always uses his robust public platform to engage his audience.
 He invites them to take an active role in improving the world around them.
 He simultaneously empowers his audience, and makes them feel deeply appreciated.